anamatoso/anamatoso.github.io/_posts/2023-02-15-discord-webhook-bash.md

 title:  "Creating a webhook in Discord to notify when a bash script has finished running"
 date:   2023-02-15 10:00:40
 draft: false
-#blurb: "A look at an example post using Bay Jekyll theme."
+blurb: "A look at an example post using Bay Jekyll theme."
-#og_image: /assets/img/content/post-example/Banner.jpg
 ---